nicholas12392/cellexum/README.md

-# cellexum
+# Cellexum
-Cellexum is a package of scripts designed to analyze cell counts on fluorescence images on NTSA surfaces (see README)
+**Cell**a **ex**plicatio amminicul**um** or cell analysis tool, is a specialized low-level program made to analyze cell counts along with some supporting information on fluorescence images of Nanotopography Screening Array (NTSA) interfaces, which is a set of different surface topographies on a single sample developed by M. Foss et al. (personal communication, 2023).